pemcg/manageiq-automation-howto-guide/chapter15/placement.md

 ### Customising Placement

-As part of the added-value that CloudForms brings over ManageIQ, the _RedHat_ Domain includes improved placement Methods that we can optionally use...
+As part of the added-value that CloudForms brings over ManageIQ, the _RedHat_ Domain includes improved placement Methods that we can optionally use:

 <br>
 ![screenshot](images/screenshot26.png)